 The OSI model is really just a way to simplify how one thinks about a network and the components that reside within it.
 It’s made up of seven layers, each responsible for a different set of functions, but all interconnected with one another.
 Here are the seven layers:

-- Layer 6 – Presentation: character encoding like ASCII vs UTF-8
+Layer 6 – Presentation: the character encoding like ASCII vs UTF-8

 I’ve listed them in descending order because the upper layers rely on the layers below.
 At the bottom, the Physical layer represents the cables, electrical signals, radio waves, and other tangible or measurable aspects that make up a network.
 At the top rests the most intangible layer, the Application layer, which contains high-level protocols like HTTP, which browsers and web servers use to exchange web pages.
 In between, the layers serve various functions including linking computers on a network, assigning computers unique addresses, and interpreting messages using the right encoding.
 To get a better understanding of the OSI model, I recommend this video by Mike Meyers.